freebasic/fbfrog/readme.txt

   (or perhaps let presets do this)

 - ## PP merging should allow TK_ID ## TK_DECNUM, currently it only allows TK_ID ## TK_ID

+- escaped PP newlines (\EOL) should be solved out when parsing the macro body